 Porphyrins and Quantum Dots as Photodynamic Therapy Agents

-The second project entails the synthesis, characterization, and relaxivity of target-specific MRI (magnetic resonance imaging) contrast agents.
+The second project entails the synthesis, characterization, and measuring the relaxivity of target-specific MRI (magnetic resonance imaging) contrast agents.
 Although MRI contrast media have been available for some time, designing MRI contrast media that is organ specific has been difficult, particularly designing contrast agents that cross the blood brain barrier.
 This project involves the synthesis of a novel gadolinium MRI contrast media for brain imaging.